The origins of the Tollmash surname date back to the time of the Anglo-Saxon

 years did much to standardize the English language.
 Before that time, spelling variations

 in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Tollmash has been spelled many different ways, including Talmach, Talmage, Talmash, Tammadge, Tammage, Tallemach, Tollemache, Tolmage and many more.

 Early Notables of the Tollmash family (pre 1700)

-Another 50 words (4 lines of text) are included under the topic Early Tollmash Notables in all our PDF Extended History products and printed products wherever possible.
+of Helmingham was the head of a powerful East Anglian family whose seat was...
+Another 26 words (2 lines of text) are included under the topic Early Tollmash Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Tollmash family to the New World and Oceana